Raymond James Trust Sweep Program

 Raymond James offers a multibank sweep program that:

-With this program, available cash in your Raymond James Trust (RJT) account is deposited into interest-bearing deposit accounts at one or more banks, as described in the "Bank Priority Lists" section below.
+With this program, available cash in your Raymond James Trust (RJT) account is deposited into interest-bearing deposit accounts at one or more banks at a rate of 1.00%, as described in the "Bank Priority Lists" section below.

 There have recently been some changes to the bank priority lists.